 Come up with an initial design for all the components and then have each team go off and start working.
 As they make progress, they regularly test each component with all the other components and update the design if there are any problems.
 As components are completed, you launch them one at a time into outer space, and assemble them incrementally.

 How do you think option #1 is going to work out?
 In all likelihood, attempting to assemble the entire ISS at the last minute will expose a vast number of conflicts and design problems.
 Team A thought team B would handle the wiring while team B thought team A would do it; all the teams used the metric system, except one; no one remembered to install a toilet.
-Unfortunately, as everything has been fully built and is already floating in outer space, it will be expensive and difficult to go back and fix things.
+With everything fully built and already floating in outer space, going back to fix things is going to be difficult and expensive.

 Option 1 may sound ridiculous, but this is exactly the way in which many companies build software.
-Developers work in totally isolated feature branches in their version control system for weeks or months at a time and then, at the very last minute, when a release rolls around, they try to merge all the feature branches together.
-This process is known as late integration, and it often leads to disaster, as shown in Figure 42.
+As you saw with the LinkedIn example in the intro to this blog post, there are many companies where developers work in totally isolated feature branches for weeks or months at a time and then, at the very last minute, when a release rolls around, they try to merge all the feature branches together.
+This process is known as late integration, and it often leads to a painful integration process, where you have to spend weeks fighting with merge conflicts, as shown in Figure 41.

 Key takeaway #1